Theo-Selin/Twitter-Clone/README.md

-# Spotifan is a social media platform for music-lovers
+# Spotifan is a twitter clone for music-lovers